HTarawally/calendar-v2/README.md

 Adding payments and work done is a little bit more involved.
 First a payment category or company needs to be created to be able to add payments and work done respectively.
-This can be done by clicking the "Payment Category" or "Company buttons" and entering name of the category or company.
+This can be done by clicking the "Payment Category" or "Company" buttons and entering name of the category or company.

 <p>
   <img src="../media/payment_category_screenshot.png?raw=true" width="500" />